uberspark/uberxmhf/xmhf/doc/debugging-xmhf.md

 A typical non-AMT configuration parameter will be similar to this: `serial=115200,8n1,0x3f8`

 * On the `host system` run a terminal emulation program such as `minicom` (Ubuntu) or `hyperterminal` (Windows).
-Ensure that the serial port configuration baud rate and parity, data and stop bits match (e.g., `115200, 8n1`)
+Ensure that the serial port configuration baud rate, parity, data and stop bits match (e.g., `115200, 8n1`)

 Serial Debugging with AMT
 -------------------------